 3. It helps in understanding your partner

-4. It helps in learning effective communication skills
+4. It helps in learning practical communication skills

 The most important aspect of a healthy marriage is effective communication.
-Effective communication can help in reducing a great deal of issues.
-In time, couples may feel that they have been taken for granted or may stop taking care of each other’s need.
-However, by communicating well, expressing your love and being a good listener to each other, couples can totally eliminate such problems and improve their marriage greatly.
+Effective communication can help in reducing a lot of issues.
+In time, couples may feel that they have been taken for granted or may stop taking care of each other’s needs.

 6. It helps you to establish boundaries

-Often we think that we know our beloved well, but we may not know about them completely.
-We may not be fully aware about their past or what their expectations are from the marriage.
-Premarital counseling sessions discuss things that do not occur in usual conversations.
-These sessions can help you in establishing healthy boundaries that encourage wholeness in life for you and your partner.
-It means treating ourselves with respect, and always being respectful towards your partner too.
-This eventually leads to happiness and enriches the marriage deeply.
+Often we think that we know our beloved well, but we may not know about them altogether.
+We may not be fully aware of their past or what their expectations are from the marriage.

 7. It helps you to understand their family backgrounds